rathboma/rathboma.github.com/_posts/2016-09-01-a-beginners-guide-to-hadoop-storage-formats.md

 There are many storage formats available but I'll just go through the major ones and talk about their various pros and cons.

-### Text Files (eg CSV, TSV)
+### Text Files (e.g CSV, TSV)
 Simple text-based files are common in the non-Hadoop world, and they're super common in the Hadoop world too.
-Data is layed out in lines, with each line being a record.
+Data is laid out in lines, with each line being a record.
 Lines are terminated by a newline character `\n` in the typical unix fashion.

 Text-files are inherently splittable (just split on \n characters!), but if you want to compress them you'll have to use a file-level compression codec that support splitting, such as BZIP2